geany/geany-osx/README.md

 General Instructions
 --------------------
-For more general instructions about building and bundling Mac OS applications please visit
+For more general instructions about building and bundling macOS applications please visit

 <https://gitlab.gnome.org/GNOME/gtk-osx/>